 Wyatt is an A student.
 He’s good-natured.
 He is innovative, inquisitive.
 We also know that he is very active in his pursuits based on his constantly skinned knees and tendency and get his tendency to get involved in hands-on things that interest him at a gut level and not necessarily academic-related (like assisting the super).

 Claire and Wyatt have a good relationship.
 They have different strengths/weaknesses but complement each other.
 She looks up to him and hopes she’ll be able to “know so much!” like he does as she goes through Middle School.
 He admires her creativity and her drive to explore.
+I thought she was a great sketcher too.

 The book they are writing includes writing and logic puzzles.
 Professor Singleton is more than a wealthy Central Park West mansion owner who likes Math.
 He’s a visionary, and sees something special in Claire and Wyatt.
 It would never even occur to him that sponsoring this book without doing lots of research on the setup or on the authors’ capabilities might seem strange/impulsive.
 And even if it did occur to him, he wouldn’t care in the slightest what anyone thinks.
+That’s cool, but it could be that he just wants them to see the tomb whose excavation he is financing.

 Related puzzles: